OfficeDev/office-js-docs-pr.ru-ru/docs/develop/create-sso-office-add-ins-nodejs.md

         showMessage("You can use many of the add-ins functions even though you have not granted consent.
 If you want to grant consent, press the Get OneDrive File Names button again."); break;
     case 13006:
-        // Only seen in Office on the Web. showMessage("Office on the Web is experiencing a problem.
+        // Only seen in Office on the web. showMessage("Office on the web is experiencing a problem.
 Please sign out of Office, close the browser, and then start again."); break;
     case 13008:
         // The OfficeRuntime.auth.getAccessToken method has already been called and